ryxu-xo/ryxu-xo-autoplay-py/README.md

 ---

-**Note**: Euralink has its own autoplay system.
-This package is an alternative implementation with additional features and optimizations.
+**Note**: Many Lavalink clients have their own autoplay systems.
+This package is an alternative implementation with additional features, optimizations, and cross-client compatibility.